-Join Von Glitschka for an in-depth discussion in this video Import, part of Up and Running with the Concepts App.
+Join Von Glitschka for an in-depth discussion in this video Import, part of Learning the Concepts App.

 - The nice thing about Concepts is it has so many…incredibly powerful features that they can all work together…and reinforce one another in terms of a creative environment…and coming up with ideas.…And this next functionality within the app…that I want to go over is Import, how to import an image…into your file so that you can use it.…And there's a bunch of different images that you can…bring in and different ways you can work work with them,…but we're going to go into this file,…and I'm going to import a specific image.…